6 Best Spinning Rods For Trout Fishing (Based on real world use)

 The Featherlight is available in 6 models, ranging in length from 5’0″ all the way to 9.0″.
 They are all suitable for trout fishing, although the longer rods are a bit more powerful.
 The 9.0″ with its gentle slow action is actually very nice for drifting bobbers.

 I do not usually comment on rod colors.
 But the Featherlight certainly makes a statement.
 It is bright yellow, and really stands out.
-It might be bright and bold, but I doubt it will scare any more trout than a black or gray rod.
+It might be bright and bold, but I do not believe it scares any more trout than a black or gray rod.

 Best affordable telescopic rod for trout fishing